 Pelvic floor muscles (the muscles that we sit on, at the very bottom of the torso) play an important role in continence (urine and bowel movement control), spine support, and sexual response.
 The pelvic floor muscles can lose strength with age, illness, weight gain, and sedentary lifestyle in both men and women, and with pregnancy in women.

 What to do: Several times per day, squeeze the muscles in your pelvic floor area as if attempting to stop the flow of urine or hold back gas.
 Hold for 3-5 seconds.
 Repeat up to 10 times.
 Do not tighten leg, hip, or abdominal muscles or hold your breath when you do this exercise.

 7. Front and back stepping

 Coordination and agility are important to athletes, but they are also essential for middle-aged and older adults.
 Loss of coordination and agility can occur with aging or inactivity, and can lead to an increased risk of falls and related injuries.

 What to do: One time or more per day, with your hands on the kitchen counter or a sturdy long table, cross the right leg in front of the left leg, and step on the right foot.
 Carefully lift the left foot and step out to the left, then cross your right leg behind the left leg, and step on the right foot.
 Again, carefully lift the left foot and step out to the left.
 Repeat 2 more times.
 Then, carefully change directions, and do it to the right side.
 Start by crossing the left leg in front of the right leg.
 This exercise is a little more complex, so be sure to have someone standing close by to help you avoid falling.

 If you are experiencing issues with your strength, balance, and coordination, speak with a physical therapist.
-Physical therapists are movement experts who maximize quality of life through prescribed exercise, hands-on care, and patient education.
+Physical therapists are movement experts who improve quality of life through hands-on care, patient education, and prescribed exercise.